 - Overview of our Triage process: - 1.
-Initial Analysis: Tim Donohue will do a quick analysis of all issue tickets coming into our Backlog Board (this is where newly reported issues will automatically appear). - 2.
-Prioritization/Assignment: If the ticket should be considered for 7.1, Tim Donohue will categorize/label it (high/medium/low priority) and immediately assign to a developer to further analysis.
+Initial Analysis: Tim Donohue will do a quick analysis of all issue tickets coming into our Backlog Board (this is where newly reported issues will automatically appear). - Prioritization/Assignment.
+If the ticket should be considered for this release, Tim Donohue will categorize/label it (high/medium/low priority) and immediately assign to a developer to further analysis.
 Assignment will be based on who worked on that feature in the past. - a. "high priority" label = A feature is badly broken or missing/not working.
-These tickets must be implemented first, as ideally they must be resolved prior to 7.1.
-(Keep in mind however that priorities may change as the 7.1 release date approaches.
-So, it is possible that a "high priority" ticket may be rescheduled if it is a new feature that cannot fit into 7.1 timelines.) - b. "medium priority" label = A feature is difficult to use, but mostly works.
-These tickets should be resolved prior to 7.1 (but the 7.1 release will not be delayed to fix these issues). - c. "low priority" label = A feature has usability issues or other smaller inconveniences or a non-required feature is not working as expected.
-These tickets are simply "nice to have" in 7.1.
+These tickets must be implemented first, as ideally they s hould be resolved in the next release.
+(Keep in mind however that priorities may change as the release date approaches.
+So, it is possible that a "high priority" ticket may be rescheduled if it is a new feature that cannot fit into release timelines.) - b. "medium priority" label = A feature is difficult to use, but mostly works..
+These tickets might be resolved prior to the next release (but the release will not be delayed to fix these issues). - c. "low priority" label = A feature has usability issues or other smaller inconveniences or a non-required feature is not working as expected.
+These tickets are simply "nice to have" in the next release.
 We'll attempt to fix them as time allows, but no guarantees are made. - 3.
 Detailed Analysis: Developers should immediately analyze assigned tickets and respond back within 1-2 days.
 The developer is expected to respond to Tim Donohue with the following: - a.
 Is the bug reproducible?
 (If the developer did not understand the bug report they may respond saying they need more information to proceed.) - b.
 Does the developer agree with the initial prioritization (high/medium/low), or do they recommend another priority? - c.
 Does the bug appear to be on the frontend/UI or backend/REST API? - d.
 Does the developer have an idea of how difficult it would be to fix?
 Either a rough estimate, or feel free to create an immediate PR (if the bug is tiny & you have time to do so). - e.
 Are you (or your team) interested in being assigned this work? - 4.
 Final Analysis: Tim Donohue will look at the feedback from the developer, fix ticket labels & move it to the appropriate work Board.
-If it is moved to the 7.1 Project Board, then the ticket may be immediately assigned back to the developer (if they expressed an interest) to begin working on it. - a.
+If it is moved to the Project Board, then the ticket may be immediately assigned back to the developer (if they expressed an interest) to begin working on it. - a.
 If the ticket needs more info, Tim Donohue will send it back to the reporter and/or attempt to reproduce the bug himself.
 Once more info is provided, it may be sent back to the developer for a new "Detailed Analysis".